 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

-Button 1: The oil is cleaned.
-Button 2: Bottles are packaged. button 3: Machines fill the bottles with liquid.
+Button 1: Oil is cleaned.
+Button 2: Plastic bottles are packaged. button 3: Machines fill plastic bottles with liquid.
 [X]

 Slide 7